RyanLisse/go-crypto-bot-clean/README.md

 A Go-based automated cryptocurrency trading bot designed primarily for the MEXC exchange.
 This bot provides automated execution based on predefined strategies, real-time market data analysis, and robust risk management.

+## Current Status

+**June 2024**: Major architectural refactoring has been completed!
+The codebase now fully adheres to Clean Architecture principles.
+Current development focus is on implementing the Risk Management System.

 ## Features

 - MEXC Exchange Integration via REST API and WebSocket